Rockin’ Romance and Local Legends (Hour 2)

 That is MacArthur Park.

-Thought of that is a romantic song, but it probably is.
+Boy, I never really thought of that as a romantic song, but it probably is.

 That's great stuff.